IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_account_settings.html.markdown

 * `mfa` - Defines the session expiration in seconds for the account.
 * `session_expiration_in_seconds` - Defines the session expiration in seconds for the account.
 * `session_invalidation_in_seconds` - Defines the period of time in seconds in which a session will be invalidated due to inactivity.
+* `max_sessions_per_identity` - Defines the max allowed sessions per identity required by the account.
 * `account_id` - Unique Id of the account.
 * `id` - Unique Id of the account settings instance